 Each burrito (with cheese, without optional toppings) provides about 375 calories, 7 g total fat, 65 g carbohydrates, and 13 g protein.

-Pin this Whether enjoyed fresh or packed for later, these burritos deliver flavor and convenience.
+Whether enjoyed fresh or packed for later, these burritos deliver flavor and convenience.
 Make extra—they disappear fast!

 Frequently Asked Recipe Questions